 Getting Help for Alcoholism or Alcohol Abuse

 You can educate your children and teach them about the dangers of drinking, but ultimately they will make their own decisions.
 In some cases, this may unfortunately lead to problems with alcohol.
 If you notice that your child has developed an alcohol problem, take steps to get them into treatment.
-A inpatient or outpatient program at Above It All can help them to overcome alcoholism and get back on track.
+A residential or outpatient program at Above It All can help them to overcome alcoholism and get back on track.
 They will learn strategies for maintaining their sobriety and establishing healthier routines to reduce risk of relapse.
 They will also be able to develop a strong support system to hold them accountable, help them deal with challenges they face, and encourage them to stick with recovery.
 Alcoholism does not have to put a damper on their future – help is available and recovery is possible.